qmat-geqs/qmat-geqs.github.io/index.md

 ## News

+### September 1, 2024
+> The *Strasbourg Students Physical Letters* are launched as a scientific journal for students and by students.
+[See more](journal.md)

 ### June 4, 2024
 > Student seminar at the Faculty of Physics and Engineering in Strasbourg.
-[See more](events.md#2024-student-seminar)
+[See more](events.md#2024-student-seminar-on-quantum-sciences)

 ### April 3, 2024
 > Publication of “Formalizing Screw Theory with 3D Geometric Algebra” in *Physica Scripta*.
 [See more](articles.md#formalizing-screw-theory-with-3d-geometric-algebra)

 ### August 1, 2023
 > Version 1.0.7 of the GScrew Python package is released.
-[See more](projects.md#gscrew)
+[See more](research.md#generalized-screw-theory-for-mechanics-and-twistors)

 ### July 28, 2023
 > The development of GSCL (Generalized Screw Calculus Library), a C++ library implementing generalized screws, begins.
-[See more](projects.md#gscl)
+[See more](research.md#generalized-screw-theory-for-mechanics-and-twistors)

 ### July 24, 2023
 > Start of the development of GScrew, a Python package for generalized screws.
-[See more](projects.md#gscrew)
+[See more](research.md#generalized-screw-theory-for-mechanics-and-twistors)

 ### June 14, 2023
-> Loris' first article on the generalized screw formalism is finished.
+> The generalized screw formalism is fully developed.
 [See more](articles.md#a-new-approach-to-screw-theory-using-geometric-algebra)

 ## Who are we?